 Pen Size

 Another important decision when choosing your dog pen is the size.
-There’s no point buying a cage designed for a Jack-Russel if you have a Great Dane.
+There's no point buying a cage designed for a Jack Russell if you have a Great Dane.
 The size must be relative to the dog size.

 Outdoor Pen Basics